-consisted of one landowner, St Joe Land & Development Co., and a 1988 taxable value of \$79,840.
+consisted of one landowner, St. Joe Land and Development Co.
 The landowner already has property in the project boundary.
-This addition will bring into State ownership and management the remainder of the archaeologically signif cant feature known as Calico Hill.
+This addition will bring into State ownership and management the remainder of the archaeologically significant feature known as Calico Hill.

 On April 7, 1992, the LAAC approved a fee-simple, 4,500-acre addition to the project boundary.
-The addition consisted of two ownerships, St. Joe Paper and Proctor & Gamble Cellulose, and a 1991 taxable value of \$2,692,320.
+The addition consisted of two ownerships, St. Joe Paper and Proctor & Gamble Cellulose.
 This addition will provide continuity between St. Marks National Wildlife Refuge, the Big Bend WMA, and the project.
 St. Joe Paper is already in the project boundary.

 On March 26, 1999, the Land Acquisition & Management Advisory Council (LAMAC) approved a fee-simple, 11,920-acre addition to the project boundary.
-It was sponsored by the Nature Conservancy (TNC), consisted of one landowner, the St. Joe Company, and a 1998 taxable value of \$5,364,000.
+It was sponsored by the Nature Conservancy (TNC), consisted of one landowner, the St. Joe Company.
 The landowner is already in the boundary.
 This addition would provide connectivity with the Aucilla Wildlife Management Area.